OpenFreeEnergy/openfe/docs/guide/models/alchemical_network.rst

 also contains a :class:`.Protocol` and, when relevant, atom mapping information for alchemical transformations.

-A :class:`.ChemicalSystem` is made up of one or more :class:`gufe.ChemicalComponent`\ s.
-Each component represents a conceptual part of the total molecular system, e.g., ligand, or protein, or solvent.
+A :class:`.ChemicalSystem` is made up of one or more ``ChemicalComponent``
+s.
+Each component represents a conceptual part of the total molecular system.
+A ligand would be represented by a :class:`.SmallMoleculeComponent`.
-This allows us to easily identify what is changing between two nodes -- for example, a RBFE edge for ligand binding should have the same solvent and protein components, but different ligand components.
+A protein would be a :class:`.ProteinComponent`.
+The solvent is represented as a :class:`.SolventComponent`.
+This allows us to easily identify what is changing between two nodes -- for example, a RBFE edge for ligand binding would have the same solvent and protein components, but different ligand components.

 The :class:`.Protocol` object describes how the simulation should be run.
 This includes choice of algorithm, as well as specific settings for the